 The goal of this translation is to stay as close as possible to the original sentence structures and wording while still maintaining the thought quality presented in the original language.
 This means the text stays as close to word for word as possible while keeping integrity in thought presented.
 It keeps a happy medium between updating the words for today’s time while keeping the history of the Bible separate from us.

 Recommended Translations: TNIV (Today’s New International Version), NIV ( New International Version), or NLT (New Living Translation)

 The KJV (King James Version) was for a long time the most widely spread and read biblical text.
 Translated in 1611, the KJV beautifully captures the Old English language.
 Since 1611, many more manuscripts have been found.
 Many of these manuscripts date earlier than the texts used to translate the KJV Bible back in 1611.
 The manuscripts used for translation in 1611 contain errors from a thousand years of hand written copying.
 Few of these errors make any difference in major Christian teaching, but they do change the reading of specific passages.
 The KJV contains a dead language, no longer employed today.

 The NKJV (New King James Version) is an update of the old dead language translation.
 Problem is the NKJV patched up the English language barrier, but still contains the textual errors from outdated manuscripts.
 The newfound manuscripts used for translation in the more recent Bible versions date closer to the original writings.
 The less time between the original writing and the copies we have discovered, the less chance for variations and copyist error.

-Bottom Line: God does not speak King James.
+Bottom Line: God does not speak only old english King James.
 I do not recommend King James for any other usage besides the beauty of an antique language.
 God speaks God.
 He speaks all languages; Those we know and those we have never heard nor could ever understand.
 Until we receive unlimited understanding it is best to stick with a translation we can relate with.

 Quick Tips on Devotional Bible Reading: